 Our meticulously crafted model is a true reflection of the essence of HMAS Sydney, meticulously designed with painstaking attention to detail.
 Drawing from imagery, blueprints, and the narratives that render this vessel unique, we’ve ensured that our replica captures the spirit of the original.
 This model serves as an essential addition for collectors, historians, and military enthusiasts alike, offering a faithful rendition of this remarkable warship.

-Sydney was constructed in Australia by the Air Warfare Destroyer Alliance.
+The HMAS Sydney (V) was constructed in Australia by the Air Warfare Destroyer Alliance.
 Her principal role is the provision of air defence to RAN task groups engaged in maintaining maritime security.
-Sydney is also capable of supporting land forces and protecting important infrastructure in coastal areas.
+The ship is also capable of supporting land forces and protecting important infrastructure in coastal areas.